 What To Expect in a Brainspotting Session

 Once you find a specific eye position or direction that evokes a strong emotional response or traumatic memory, you will be asked to hold your eyes in that spot.
-The therapist will ask you to again focus inward on your bodily sensations, as well as any emotions, thoughts, and memories that arise.
+The therapist will ask you to again focus inward on your bodily sensations, emotions, thoughts, and memories that arise.
 You can hold the position with your eyes open or closed, and the therapist may instruct you to do both.

 Once you find and fixate on a brainspot, it’s normal to experience distress, discomfort, and sensations in your body.
 A brainspotting therapist will encourage and coach you to fully experience these sensations and feelings, as this is how they believe the trauma can be processed.